 It feels good to save money, to see those numbers climbing higher and higher in your savings account without necessarily being earmarked for anything in particular.

-But money sitting in a savings account is not the best way to build wealth or contribute to a healthy financial future.
-Instead, experts recommend the following 8 things to do each time you save an additional $500.
+But parking your money in a traditional savings account isn’t a very effective way to build wealth or contribute to a healthy financial future.
+Instead, experts recommend you consider one or more of these 8 financial moves each time you save an additional $500.

 Adopt a Pay/Invest/Borrow Strategy